From Discrete to Continuous-Variable Systems via Jordan-Schwinger Tomographic Transformation: Introduction

 The paper is organized as follows.
-In Sec.~\ref{sec_1} we recall the quantizer-dequantizer formalism, the symplectic, spin, and photon-number tomograms.
-In Sec.~\ref{section Jordan-Schwinger map} the JS transform is recalled and in Sec.~\ref{sec_4} it is used to deduce the connections between all mentioned above types of tomograms and the Wigner QPDF.
-We support our theoretical analysis with multiple numerical simulations in Sec.~\ref{sim}.
-The simulation study shows the possible experimental oriented scenario of transitioning between different CV and DV states.
-We conclude this paper in Sec.~\ref{sec_5}.
+In Sec.~\ref{sec_1}, we review the quantizer– dequantizer formalism and introduce the symplectic, spin, and photon-number tomograms.
+Sections~\ref{sec:JS} and~\ref{hp_sec} recall the JS and HP mappings and define single- and two-mode restricted states together with their tomograms, which naturally lead to the direct and inverse transformations between spin and bosonic density matrices.
+In Sec.~\ref{sec_4}, these results are employed to establish one-to-one mappings between all tomographic representations and the Wigner QPDF.
+Section~\ref{sim} presents numerical simulations illustrating experimentally relevant CV–DV transitions, using real homodyne data from~\cite{lvovsky2002quantum}.
+The paper concludes in Sec.~\ref{sec_5}.